 WHY USE KAMIKAZE?

-- Same performance as Pursuit®
+- Same active as Pursuit®

 - Strong control of redroot pigweed, stinkweed, volunteer canola (non-CL), & wild mustard